Tay-Sachs Disease - Overview

 Enzyme Activity Testing

-The key to diagnosing Tay-Sachs disease lies in measuring HEX A enzyme activity.
-Enzyme activity tests from blood or skin fibroblasts can confirm the diagnosis, and this biochemical test can differentiate between various types of HEX A deficiency.
-Newborn screening has been incorporated into routine procedures in some regions, such as the screening for HEX A activity in newborns in certain states in the United States.
+The key to diagnosing Tay-Sachs disease is measuring HEX A enzyme activity.
+Blood or skin fibroblast enzyme assays can confirm the diagnosis and differentiate among types of HEX A deficiency.
+Newborn screening programs in some regions, such as certain U.S. states, include HEX A activity testing as a routine.

 Genetic Testing and Prenatal Diagnosis